From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 If you are running a personal project, a small business website, or a service with a single-region user base, unicast DNS from a reputable provider is a reasonable choice.
 The key is understanding when you have outgrown it.

-As your requirements grow, anycast stops being a nice-to-have and becomes a necessity:
+As your requirements grow, anycast becomes increasingly valuable:

-• Global audience — If your users span multiple continents, unicast creates an inherent latency disadvantage for everyone outside the server's region.
-Anycast eliminates this by answering from the nearest POP.
+• Global audience — If your users span multiple continents, unicast can create a latency disadvantage for users far from the server's region.
+Anycast reduces this by answering from routed POPs closer to major resolver networks.

-• High availability requirements — If DNS downtime means lost revenue, SLA breaches, or user-facing outages, anycast's automatic BGP failover is dramatically faster than unicast's DNS-layer failover.
+• High availability requirements — If DNS downtime means lost revenue, SLA breaches, or user-facing outages, BGP-level withdrawal can recover faster than DNS-layer record changes when routing converges cleanly.

 • DDoS exposure — Any domain that is a potential DDoS target — e-commerce, SaaS platforms, financial services, gaming — benefits from anycast's traffic dilution.
-A single-location DNS setup is inherently vulnerable to volumetric attacks.
+A single-location DNS setup concentrates volumetric attacks in one place.

 • Multi-provider DNS strategies — When running multi-provider DNS for redundancy, anycast providers offer better baseline performance for each provider in the set.